jacobbednarz/operability_guidelines/README.md

   vectors available and it gives you the oppurtunity to focus on those exposed surfaces.

+- **Is re-rolling your secrets automated?**

+  If your application uses secrets, it is a good idea to automate the process of rolling these secrets so that you are able to do it at a moments notice and not have to be concerned about where else the secret may be used.

 ## Version control

 - **Are your instances managed using configuration management?**